About People for Palmer Park

 - Cleared miles of impassable trails in the Park

-- Sponsored regular monthly (in season) Park clean-ups
+- Sponsors regular monthly (in season) Park clean-ups

-- Sponsored weekly bike rides and walks in the Park
+- Sponsors weekly bike rides and walks in the Park

 - Established a garden club to plant flowers and plants at entryways

-- Sponsored an architectural Walking Tour of the Park and surrounding historic apartment buildings in Palmer Park (180 people in attendance)
+- Sponsors an architectural Walking Tour of the Park and surrounding historic apartment buildings in Palmer Park (600 people in attendance in 2013)

-- Sponsored a Harvest Fest, Children Storytime & Holiday Caroling Event in 2011
+- Sponsors a Harvest Fest, Children Storytime & Holiday Caroling Event since 2011

-- Sponsored a Winter Fest in February 2012 inclusive of children’s activities (sleigh rides), a doggie fashion show and more (250 people in attendance)
+- Sponsors a Winter Fest each year since February 2012 inclusive of children’s activities (sleigh rides), a doggie fashion show and more

 - Developed a natural compost area for neighborhood gardeners